Kaye Reed: Awards

 In 2000, Kaye Reed received the Centennial Professorship Award for outstanding mentoring and teaching, from the Associated Students of ASU.
 Reed won the Outstanding Faculty Member Award from the Faculty Women's Association at ASU in 2013.
-In 2014, Reed was named a President’s Professor at ASU.
+In 2014, Reed was named a President's Professor at ASU.
+In 2023 Reed was awarded Fellow of the American Association for the Advancement of Science.

 Research

 Reed is especially interested in mammalian and primate diversity and biogeography.
 Reed uses large comparative data sets to interpret the community structure of fossils mammals from various Plio-Pleistocene sites.
 Since 2002 she has directed the Ledi-Geraru Research Project, located in the Afar Region of the Lower Awash Valley in Ethiopia.
 Reed and her team are looking for fossils to help them understand the disappearance of Australopithecus afarensis and the later appearance of Homo in the region.
 They have discovered sediments dating from 2.95 to 2.4 Ma, which is a rarity in the Lower Awash Valley.

-Many of Reed’s other projects were focused in South Africa.
+Many of Reed's other projects were focused in South Africa.
 She studied in the Makapansgat Valley in 1994 and then from 1998 until 2003.
 She worked to reconstruct the habitat and ecology of Au. africanus.
 Reed concluded that Au. africanus was not able to tolerate more arid and open habitats and suggested that a longer dry season eventually caused the extinction of the species.

 Outside of South Africa, Reed traveled to the Bouri Peninsula in Eritrea in 1997, and she worked at the Contrebandiers Cave in Morocco from 2006 until 2008.

 In addition to her research in Africa, Reed has conducted field work in the Crazy Mountain Basin in Montana in 1990, in Cabeza Blanca, Chubut, Argentina in 1993, and in the Sopeña Cave in Asturias, Spain from 2004 to 2006.